Jcupzz/Co-Tracker/README.md

  # 3.QRCode Scanner

-    ~QRCode scanner isn't simply a scanner as it sounds.It is designed in a specific way that it flawlessly scans the QRCode and also uploads the scanned QRCode details to cloud.
+    ~QRCode scanner isn't simply a scanner as it sounds.It is designed in a specific way such that it flawlessly scans the QRCode and also uploads the scanned QRCode details to cloud.
-    It can be used to scan the previosly generated QRCode and uploads the scanned time,date,day including the details of shops or vehicles you have travelled.
+    It can be used to scan the previously generated QRCode and uploads the scanned time,date,day including the details of shops or vehicles you have travelled.

     ~This scanned details are available in the Footprints section under history of shops or